- 1 Day 1

 Dinner and Live Music at Soul Beach (7/7:30 p.m.)

 Make your way over to An Bang Beach for dinner with an ocean view at Soul Beach, an awesome live music restaurant, and bar.
 The space is laidback with great vibes and is set right on the sand.
 Their menu features multiple cuisines to satisfy your cravings, as well as ice cold beer and tasty cocktails to indulge in.
 Once the clock strikes 7 p.m., the tunes begin.
 The music covers a wide range of genres depending on the night, including soul, R&B, jazz, rock, acoustic, reggae, latin, and even pirate cabaret (if you’re lucky!).
 So choose from the cabanas, deck chairs, and comfy couches to lounge on and take it all in.
 You’re now at the end of your 3 days in Hoi An.

 Hidden Hint: Soul Beach has live music most nights, but not every night.
 Check out their Facebook page ahead of time to check their posted schedule and see what’s scheduled.

-At first glance, this may seem to be a pretty full-on three-day itinerary, but we know from experience that it’s actually more manageable than it appears.
-It is, by far, the best way to experience a three-day stay Hoi An—trust us since we’ve done this list!
-Tailored clothes, local delights, sites, cultural experiences, relaxation and, not to mention, a fantastic day trip north will all be under your belt when it comes time for your departure.
-Hoi An is a unique place within Vietnam, and you can now leave knowing you’ve experienced it to the fullest, for the time that you’ve had here.
-Just imagine, though, what you could do here with even more time!
+At first glance, this may seem to be a pretty full-on 3 days in Hoi An.
+But we know from experience that it’s actually more manageable than it appears.
+It is, by far, the best way to experience a three-day stay Hoi An.
+Trust us since we’ve done this list!
+Tailored clothes, local delights, sites, cultural experiences, relaxation and, not to mention, a fantastic day trip north.
+All will be under your belt when it comes time for your departure.
+Hoi An is a unique place within Vietnam.
+You can now leave knowing you’ve experienced it to the fullest, for 3 days that you’ve had in Hoi An.
+Just imagine though, what you could do here with even more time!